-It is not yet known how having detectable antibodies, now or at some time in the past, affects the chance of getting COVID-19 again as other parts of the immune system (T cell response) will offer protection.
+It is not yet known how having detectable antibodies, now or at some time in the past, affects the chance of becoming infected or experiencing symptoms, as other parts of the immune system (T cell response) will offer protection.
 Antibody positivity is defined by a fixed amount of antibodies in the blood.
 A negative test result will occur if there are no antibodies or if antibody levels are too low to reach this threshold.